rixx/books.rixx.de/data/reviews/isaac-asimov/all-the-troubles-of-the-world/index.md

 ---

 This short story by *Isaac Asimov*, available online, was heart-breaking and well-paced.
-I was kind of sick of reading of dystopic futures with evil, flawed humans and evil, flawed AI everywhere, and this story is a nice break from all that.
+I was sick of reading of dystopic futures with evil, flawed humans and evil, flawed AI everywhere, and this story is a nice break from all that.